Importing files from a CMS library into Git.

 the history is saved into ./cms-history.txt.

-The history is filtered for CREATE and REPLACE commands.
+The history is filtered for CREATE, COPY and REPLACE commands.

 -r REPOSITORY

--T Tag all commits with the CMS file and generation.
+-T Commit every element importe and tag each with the CMS file and

-This can be useful, to map CMS objects to git objects and vice versa.
+generation.
+This can be useful, to map CMS objects to Git objects

 In case of importing a CLASS, its name is prepended to the tag.